yc62897441/AC-Exercise-S3-full-A1-Restaurant-List/readme.md

 ## Features
-1. List a restaurants list
+1. With Login, Logout and Register system.

+2. User can manage his/her own restaurants list.

-2. Use "Search bar" to search restaurants
+3. Use "Search bar" to search restaurants

-3. Click button "Detail" to link to single restaurant page for more information
+4. Click button "Detail" to link to single restaurant page for more information

-4. Click button "Delete" to remove single restaurant data
+5. Click button "Delete" to remove single restaurant data

-5. Click button "Create a New Restaurant", input restaurant data and click button "Create" to create a new restaurant
+6. Click button "Create a New Restaurant", input restaurant data and click button "Create" to create a new restaurant

-6. Click button "Update this Restaurant Information", input restaurant data and click button "Update" to update restaurant data
+7. Click button "Update this Restaurant Information", input restaurant data and click button "Update" to update restaurant data

-7. Click "sorted button group" to sort restaurant
+8. Click "sorted button group" to sort restaurant